fabiocsd/kMIS/JoH/Instances/README.md

 In each file, the first line will contain |L| |R| |E| k.
 From the second line, we will have the edges of the graph (u,v) with u \in L and v \in R.

+For an instance of the same class and size, but with a different k value, the bipartite graph can be different.